Can you insure a car you don't own?

 Temporary car insurance

-If you want to get insured on a car you don’t own, temporary car insurance might be the way to go.
+If you want to get insured on a car you don’t own, temporary car insurance might be the way to go, subject to eligibility.
 Temporary car insurance can give you cover for as little as 1 hour all the way up to 30 full days.